Minimising surface-code failures using a color-code decoder: Surface code performance under depolarising noise

 \subsection{Thresholds}

-The threshold is an intrinsic property of a code corresponding to a critical physical error rate $p_{\textrm{th}}$ below which a topological code is protected such that error correction succeeds with an probability exponentially suppressed as the code distance increases.
+The threshold is a critical physical error rate $p_{\textrm{th}}$ below which a topological code is protected such that error correction succeeds with an probability exponentially suppressed as the code distance increases.
 Decoding becomes ineffective above this threshold, and the logical failure rate increases with the size of the code.
 We fit the logical failure rate data from Monte Carlo sampling near the threshold to a second order Taylor function given by

 where $x$ is the re-scaled error rate $x = (p-p_{\textrm{th}})^{1/\nu}$ \cite{wang2003confinement}.
 We find a fitted threshold of $p_{\textrm{th}}~\sim 15.4(7)\%$ for the restricted decoder under depolarising errors using the data shown in Fig.~\ref{fig:toric_thresholds}, where we obtain a fitted critical exponent $\nu \approx 0.611$, and Taylor fit constants $A = 0.471$, $B = 0.540$ and $C = 0.153$.
 For the unified decoder, we find that the threshold estimate varies slightly with the chosen values of $w_A$ and $w_B$.
 We considered multiple weights $w_B$ with fixed $w_A=1$ for edges of the matching graph in Fig.~\ref{fig:restricted_color_code}(c), and find a threshold of $p_{\textrm{th}}~\sim 15.2(1)\%$ using $w_A = 1$ for $w_B = 0.5$, as shown in Fig.~\ref{fig:toric_thresholds} where $\nu = 0.664$, $A = 0.606$, $B = 0.452$ and $C = 0.127$.
-We provide the data for different weight configurations in Fig.~\ref{fig:toric_unified_threshold_varied_weights} of Appendix~\ref{asec:thresholds_extra_toric}, where the threshold is still comparable to that of the standard surface code, with a minor discrepancy.
+We provide the data for different weight configurations in Appendix~\ref{asec:thresholds_extra_toric}, where the threshold is still comparable to that of the standard surface code, with a minor discrepancy.